Pope Pius XII: Capital punishment

-In an address given on 14 September 1952, Pope Pius XII said that the church does not regard the execution of criminals as a violation by the State of the universal right to life:
+In an address given in 1952, Pius said that the church does not regard the execution of criminals as a violation by the state of the universal right to life:

 When it is a question of the execution of a condemned man, the State does not dispose of the individual's right to life.
 In this case it is reserved to the public power to deprive the condemned person of the enjoyment of life in expiation of his crime when, by his crime, he has already disposed himself of his right to live.

-The Church regards criminal penalties as both "medicinal", preventing the criminal from re-offending, and "vindictive", providing retribution for the offence committed.
-Pius defended the authority of the State to carry out punishment, up to and including the death penalty.
+He held that the Church regards criminal penalties as both "medicinal", preventing the criminal from re-offending, and "vindictive", providing retribution for the offence committed, and defended the authority of the state to carry out punishment, including the death penalty.

 Democracy and monarchy

-Pius XII taught that the masses were a threat to true democracy.
+Pius taught that the masses were a threat to true democracy.
 In such a democracy, liberty is the individual's moral duty and equality is the right of all people to honorably live in the place and station that God has assigned them.

-On 1 June 1946, one day before the 1946 Italian institutional referendum on whether to abolish or keep the Italian monarchy, Pius XII delivered a sermon on St. Peter's Square.
-While he did not directly mention monarchy or republicanism, given the context, his speech was nonetheless widely seen as endorsing Umberto II in the referendum, with it being difficult to misunderstand his plea.
+On 1 June 1946, one day before the Italian institutional referendum on whether to abolish or keep the Italian monarchy, Pius delivered a sermon in St. Peter's Square.
+While he did not directly mention monarchy or republicanism, given the context his speech was nonetheless widely seen as endorsing Umberto II in the referendum, with it being difficult to misunderstand his stance: